Lokesh-Karthik/musico_bot/README.md

 # Discord Music Bot
-# musicobot

-A feature-rich Discord music bot that can play songs from YouTube Music and Spotify playlists.
+A feature-rich Discord music bot written in Python that can play songs from YouTube Music and Spotify playlists.
 Simply paste a playlist link and the bot will play all songs from that playlist!

 ## Features